10 Best RV Memberships: Reviewed by a Full-Time RVer

 Escapees is an RV membership club that has a smaller list of campground partners than Good Sam or Passport America, so I would not recommend this club for discounts alone.

-They also offer a workamping job board, host rallies and community events and own a few parks that you can only visit if you are a member.
+However, they do have some special benefits that you may consider, including educational resources and in-person events.
+They also offer a workamping job board, host rallies and community events, and own a few parks that you can only visit if you are a member.

 Click here to read our complete guide to the Escapees RV Club